-Modeling tools developed by No Magic Inc. uses a composite structure of the model.
+Modeling tools use a composite structure of the model.

 Every model element is a container and contains its own children and knows about its own parent.

 A model element parent can be accessed with the com.nomagic.uml2.ext.magicdraw.classes.mdkernel.
 Element.getOwner() method.
 Owned children can be received with the Element.getOwnedElement() method.
 Different types of children are stored in separate container properties.